wowthedoge/doge-compiler/README.md

 # doge-compiler

 A compiler written in C++ for learning.
-Using ANTLR for lexing and parsing and LLVM for code generation.
+Using Flex for lexing, Bison for parsing and LLVM for code generation.

 Target syntax:
 ```